NUCLEAR SAFETY ISSUES

 The Guardian: ‘A combination of failures:’ why 3.6m pounds of nuclear waste is buried on a popular California beach

-In the article, reporter Kate Mishkin picks apart San Onofre’s political and regulatory gridlock and history of close calls.
-You would be hard pressed to find a better summary of the dangerous decisions that led to the current crisis at San Onofre, an environmental disaster waiting to happen.
+In the article, reporter Kate Mishkin picks apart San Onofre’s political and regulatory gridlock, as well as a history of near accidents.
+This is one of the best summary of the dangerous decisions leading to the current crisis at San Onofre, an environmental disaster waiting to happen.

 Potential Impact: A Waste Storage Accident Could Cost $13.4 Trillion